FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 can fetch smaller slice of configuration using more specific URLs under 'yang-ext:mount' too.

-### Authentification with private/public key
+### Authentication with private/public key

-This type of authentification is used when you want to connect to the NETCONF device via private/public key, it is necessary to save public key into device, then put private key into UniConfig and when trying to configure NETCONF mount-point to connect via ssh key and not password.
+This type of authentication is used when you want to connect to the NETCONF device via private/public key, it is necessary to save public key into device, then put private key into UniConfig and when trying to configure NETCONF mount-point to connect via ssh key and not password.